ArielDomchik/EKS-Pod-Deployment-with-ECR-Image-Pulling/README.md

     13 Apply podspec.yaml and podservice.yaml to deploy the application to EKS from ECR as a Pod.

-- Deployment

-To deploy the pod or deployment to your EKS cluster, simply run the following command:

-    kubectl apply -f podspec.yaml
-    kubectl apply -f podservice.yaml

 This will create the necessary pod and service resources in your EKS cluster.
 You can customize the podspec.yaml and podservice.yaml files to fit your own needs.